di0206-innovator/Stratify/README.md

-# BI Agent Network
+# Stratify

-BI Agent Network is a founder strategy workspace that generates source-aware startup reports, live market signals, and execution plans.
+Stratify is a founder strategy workspace that generates source-aware startup reports, live market signals, and execution plans.
 It runs in two modes:

 - **Grounded demo mode:** used when `GEMINI_API_KEY` is missing.
 It does not call Gemini and does not claim live market data.
 - **Live Gemini mode:** used when `GEMINI_API_KEY` is set.
 Gemini synthesizes the founder context, research, strategy, and execution plan.